-The development of a regulatory environment for the protection of IKS.

-- The development of the National Recordal for the collection, recording, documenting, storage and management and dissemination of IKS in communities in the nine provinces of the country.
+- The development of a regulatory environment for the protection of IKS. - The development of the National Recordal System for the collection, recording, documenting, storage and management and dissemination of IKS in communities in the nine provinces of the country.
 Until orally transmitted and rapidly disappearing indigenous knowledge is recorded, it will be difficult to protect.
-The National Recordal System is the largest fingerprint initiative of the region to document and record indigenous knowledge.
-The department established IKS documentation centres in all the provinces by 2013. - Applied research, specifically bio-prospecting activities.
+The National Recordal System is the largest fingerprint initiative of the region to document and record indigenous knowledge. - Applied research, specifically bio-prospecting activities.
 An example would be how, with funding from the NRF, the MRC is developing the Moritela Tshwene Tea Project near Zeerust in North West, with the aim of producing a nutritional herbal tea for the commercial market.